ACADEMY AT SOAR FAQ

 How do I communicate with my student?

 Our goal is to help students develop independence, and while that can mean limited communication, it provides the students the opportunity to engage fully in their current experiences.
-Students will call home twice each campus phase.
-Parents are encouraged to write letters/emails to students, and students will have access to personal email accounts after the first two weeks of the program.
-See our Parent Handbook for complete information.
+Please see the parent handbook for our communication policies and procedures.

 Does my child need Spending Money?